Jefferson County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: The ALJ finds that the DPS has not met its burden of proof, and your license is not suspended.
+- Suspension Overturned: The administrative law judge finds that the DPS did not meet its burden of proof and overturns the suspension, allowing you to keep your license.

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process involves filing a petition with the court in the county where you reside or where the offense occurred.
-There are court fees associated with the application.
-You will need to provide proof of financial responsibility (SR-22 insurance).
+- File a petition with the court in the county where you reside or where the offense occurred.

 Getting Your License Back